 “I keep reading books and seeing movies where nobody can f*ing say anything except f*k, unless they say sh*t.
 I mean they don’t seem to have any adjective to describe f*ing except f*ing even when they’re f*ing f*ing.
 And sh*t is what they say when they’re f*ed…”– Ursula K. Le Guin, No Time To Spare

-This hilariously parodied criticism validated my recent dialogue choices in Binary Chop.
-While my first two books limited cursing for the YA demographic, my upcoming third novel is aimed at adult audiences; furthermore, my heroine is a cop and a former sailor.
+This hilariously parodied criticism validated my recent dialogue choices in my latest novel project.
+While my first two books limited cursing for the YA demographic, my latest project is aimed at adult audiences; furthermore, my heroine is a former sailor and a metal music aficionado.
 She’s a perfect storm (or, as my pun-minded Laddie quipped, “a per-f*ed storm”) of foul-mouthed archetypes.
 I could have indulged vulgar vocabulary and justified it as “authenticity”.

 Yet I decided to minimize hard language simply because it bores me.
-The 1930s noir novels that inspired Binary Chop’s literary style didn’t need f-bomb blitzkriegs to achieve grittiness; they use sharply portrayed underworlds and moral ambiguities to much greater effect.
+The 1930s noir novels that inspired my interest in writing mysteries didn’t need f-bomb blitzkriegs to achieve grittiness; they use sharply portrayed underworlds and moral ambiguities to much greater effect.
 I aspired to do the same.
 (Plus I pay my proofreader by the word, so I’d rather not pad the count with arbitrary expletives.)
 If some readers deem this unrealistic, I can point them to Le Guin as master author who approved the approach.

 As a writer of hard science fiction and an advocate of critical thinking, I particularly appreciated her remarks on the concept of “belief” versus facts, and the need to avoid the false binaries that powerful people with agendas create between the two: